wateryloo/2019_Fall_DSAA/README.md

 It is possible that I use some code from other sources.
 I will try my best to make credits.
 If you find something that I accidentally missed, please do **contact me** here or through email.
 I will be very willing to make corrections.

 If you are someone concerned and you think that this repo is inappropriate, please do **contact me** here or through email.
 I will be very willing to make corrections.

+From the third lab, also known as Lab2, which is to be uploaded in a few days, I will also upload some notes regarding each questions to include some mistakes you tend to make and the strategies used.